How To Become an Insurance Underwriter

 Other types of insurance certification options are available through the National Association of Insurance and Financial Advisors and the American College of Financial Services.
 They offer the Life Underwriter Training Council Fellow (LUTCF) designation and the Chartered Life Underwriter (CLU) certification, respectively.

-If your employer requires you to earn a certification, you can generally expect that the organization will pay the associated fees.
+If your employer requires you to earn a certification, it is possible that the organization might pay the associated fees.
 In some cases, your employer may also allow you to use work hours to study the course material and take the exams.
 Even if your employer doesn’t require you to be certified, you may be able to negotiate for fee reimbursement with your human resources department.

-Regardless, earning an advanced certification will prove your expertise and increase your value as an employee.
-You’ll be better positioned to interview for senior-level positions and negotiate raises.
+Regardless, earning an advanced certification may prove your expertise and potentially increase your value as an employee.
+You may be better positioned to interview for senior-level positions and negotiate raises.
 Bear in mind that you may be required to periodically renew your certification.

-Open the door to a rewarding career as an insurance underwriter or other finance professional by earning your bachelor’s degree at Grand Canyon University.
-The Colangelo College of Business offers numerous degree options for aspiring finance professionals, including the Bachelor of Science in Accounting degree program.
-Graduates will emerge with strong competencies in business and finance, including a solid understanding of professional ethics, financial accounting, financial statement analysis and much more.
+Open the door to a career you may find rewarding as an insurance underwriter or other finance professional by earning your bachelor’s degree at Grand Canyon University.
+The Colangelo College of Business offers numerous degree options for aspiring finance professionals, including the Bachelor of Science in Accounting degree program and the Bachelor of Science in Finance degree.
+Graduates have the opportunity to acquire strong competencies in business and finance, encompassing areas such as professional ethics, financial accounting, financial statement analysis and various other relevant topics.

-Click on Request Info at the top of your screen to explore our insurance underwriter degree and other degree options.
+Complete the form on this page to explore our insurance underwriter degree and other degree options.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.